 Shelter

-Shelter is available 24/7, 365 days a year and can take in hundreds of men each night.
+Emergency shelter is available nightly and can accommodate hundreds of men each night.
 If you need shelter, learn more about the Mission’s three overnight facilities.

-Our Lawrence Street Community Center provides a safe, drug- and alcohol-free environment as a temporary daytime solution for our homeless neighbors.
+Our Lawrence Street Community Center provides a safe, drug- and alcohol-free environment as a temporary daytime solution for our neighbors experiencing homelessness.

 If you have suffered from addiction, abuse or other destructive habits, we invite you to join the Mission’s New Life Program to make a lasting change in your life.
-In the program, participants are given the opportunity to become productive, self-sufficient members of society.
+In the program, you are given the opportunity to overcome these challenges and develop a renewed sense of hope and identity.

 The New Life Program consists of: